JustR0b0t/Arduino-Stream-Deck/README.md

 * Run the AHK Script

-<b>License:</b>
+<b>License & Security Agreement:</b>
-* I dont care what you do with the Stuff in this project, just dont claim you made it all by yourself ;D
+* I dont really care what you do with the Stuff in this project, but dont claim you made it all by yourself ;D
+* Dont violate the License and Terms or things used in this project (Arduino for example)
+* This is for educational purposes only!
+I will <b>not be held responsible if something breaks or goes not the way you like</b>!!
+* Use it at your own risk.